weina1117/weina1117.github.io/_posts/2016-12-8-CSAPP-Chapter3.md

 combinations of conditional and unconditional jumps.

 Not all conditional expressions can be compiled using conditional moves.
-If one of those two expresstions (`then-expr` and `lese-expr`) could cause the error or a side effect, this could lead to invalid behavior.
+If one of those two expresstions (`then-expr` and `else-expr`) could cause the error or a side effect, this could lead to invalid behavior.

 ##### Loops